Returns and uncollected shipments

 When an order is canceled, the following happens:

-- Pack the product carefully and attach the completed return form.
+- Pack the product carefully.

 - Use a courier (eg. DHL, UPS, TNT, etc) to send your package, save the receipt containing the tracking code and take care of it until the package arrives to us.